 Building a privacy-first culture requires ongoing engagement and feedback.
 Companies should encourage customers, employees, and partners to share their thoughts on data practices and voice any concerns they may have.
 This helps identify areas for improvement and ensures that the company meets expectations while maintaining a strong commitment to data protection.

-Building trust with a privacy-first culture
+Build trust with a privacy-first culture – and the right tools

 Sebastian Allerelli